 Ten thousand stars.
 Ten thousand half-lit stars, shifting

 In the dark.
-Ten thousand lighthouses shine
+Ten thousand lighthouses flicker

-On in the dead of night, and
+Off and on in the dead of night, and

 Not ours, though.
-I see two specks,
+I see two specks almost

-Almost touching, and boy do they twinkle.
+touching, and boy do they sparkle.

 And light bent and waves burst and colors…